-Meetings of the Board are to be convened at such times and places as the Chairman determines, but at least once a month.
+Meetings of the Board are to be convened at such times and places as the chairperson determines, but at least once a month.

-157. Quorum
+157. Ouorum

-- At a meeting of the Board 3 members are required to be present (1) to constitute a quorum. - I(2)deleted]
+- (1) At a meeting of the Board 3 members are required to be present to constitute a quorum. - This section does not apply in relation to a meeting of the Board (2) held for the purposes of section 16B, 16C or 142A or Part 8 Division 2A.